Conrad Grebel University College

 Prior to coming to Grebel and the Kindred Credit Union Centre for Peace Advancement, Paul served as the director of MCC’s Ottawa Office for five years.
 In this role he led advocacy efforts on a wide range of international and domestic policy issues, including peacebuilding, humanitarian assistance, food security, refugee resettlement, restorative justice, Indigenous reconciliation, and mining justice.
 Much of this work was done in collaboration with civil society networks and ecumenical coalitions.

-Paul is thrilled to support the diverse participants who call the Centre for Peace Advancement home, including Grebel faculty and graduate students, as well as peacebuilding practitioners with affiliate organizations and start-ups in the Epp Peace Incubator.
-“The CPA is well-positioned to harness and channel the passions, ideas, and skills of a new generation of peacebuilders, social innovators, and community partners to tackle the biggest and most pressing problems of our day.”
+Paul is thrilled to support the diverse participants who call the Centre for Peace Advancement home, including Grebel faculty and graduate students, as well as peacebuilding practitioners with affiliate organizations and start-ups in the Epp Peace Incubator: “The Centre for Peace Advancement is well-positioned to harness and channel the passions, ideas, and skills of a new generation of peacebuilders, social innovators, and community partners to tackle the biggest and most pressing problems of our day.”

 - PACS 302 – Peacebuilding and Social Innovation (offered in Winter 2019)